Intuit (INTU) has split its stock

 reflecting periods of strong long-term growth and rising share prices.

-Intuitive Surgical’s most recent stock split was a
+Intuit’s most recent stock split was a

-following a 3-for-1 split on October 6, 2017.
+following a 3-for-1 split on October 1, 1999.

-Earlier, Intuitive Surgical executed
+Earlier, Intuit executed

 but they increase the number of shares outstanding and reduce the per-share price,